 The Literacy Catastrophe

-While the NAACP was lobbying against charter schools, the following was true and documented in the school districts the NAACP was defending:
+While the NAACP was lobbying against charter schools, the following was true and documented in the school districts the NAACP was defending.

 Black 8th Grade Proficiency: National Crisis